 The Craft Maltsters Guild Board of Directors is a group of individuals dedicated to holding craft malting to the highest standards.
 The members of the board of directors are elected by Member Malthouses of the Guild.
-The directors are responsible for the general administration of the association’s activities and for creating policy on behalf of the Guild.
+The directors are responsible for oversight of the association’s activities and for creating policy on behalf of the Guild.

 President: Hillary Barile, Rabbit Hill Farms